tock/tock/boards/microbit_v2/README.md

 ## Troubleshooting

-In case the it fails to write, the commands below, that still use openocd, may be of help.
+In case it fails to write, the commands below, that still use openocd, may be of help.

 ### Could not find MEM-AP to control the core